 This draw looks at the year ahead, month by month, using a 13-card draw.

 • There's one reading that you can give to a friend, and that's the birthday, wedding, or anniversary card.
 Tarot card, that is.
-You provide your friend's name, email address and approximate location, pertinent dates, etc. I do a one-card draw and email it to your friend on their special occasion (along with a note from you).
+You provide your friend's name, email address and birthdate.
+I do a one-card draw and email it to your friend on their special occasion (along with a note forwarded from you).

-The reading/card is confidential; you don't get a copy, though I'll let you know when it's sent.
+The reading/card is confidential; you don't get a copy, though I'll notify you when it's been sent.

 I might try, though!
 Watch this space.

 The tarot cards have surprised me many, many times over the past 30-some years.
 They've surprised the people I've read for, too.
 They're not always 100% correct and they aren't meant to be; their messages are being translated by a person who has her own experience and perspective that they are necessarily filtered through, so if a reading is 80% correct, that is a good score.
-This is why you must always take every reading with a grain of salt, think for yourself and make your own decisions, regardless of what a reading tells you.
+This is why you must always take every reading with a grain of salt, think for yourself, don't believe everything you're told, and make your own decisions, regardless of what the reader tells you.

-It's important to find a reader who can get out of the way and tell you what the cards are saying to you in this moment, rather than imposing her own ideas and values.
+It's important to find a reader who can get out of the way and tell you what the cards are saying to you in this moment, rather than imposing her own ideas and values and perspective.
 Those do influence a reading so you need a reader you trust.